openharmony/docs/en/application-dev/reference/apis/js-apis-data-preferences.md

 has(key: string, callback: AsyncCallback&lt;boolean&gt;): void

 Checks whether this **Preferences** instance contains a KV pair with the given key.
-This API uses an asynchronous callback to return the result..
+This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.DistributedDataManager.Preferences.Core